s00r1/calendrier/README_en.md

 - Admin interface elements are automatically hidden when printing
 - Bilingual interface (French/العربية) with instant switching via the AR/FR button
 - Online saving of assignments thanks to Supabase
+- Ability to add multiple rooms per day and link rooms so they are assigned together

 ## Installation